Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *A statement of what the entity does.
 The function attribute states the transformation applied by the entity to its inputs to produce the output.
 In the case of a data entity, this attribute states the type of information stored or transmitted by the entity.*

 ##### 5.3.2.2 Subordinates Attribute
+*The identification of all entities composing this entity.
+The subordinates attribute identifies the "composed of" relationship for an entity.
+This information is used to trace requirements to design entities and to identify parent/child structural relationships through a design subject.*

 #### 5.3.3 Example Languages
 ### 5.4 Logical Viewpoint
 #### 5.4.1 Design Concerns